Almost everything you need to know about SPACs – TechCrunch

 Here’s how Hartz explains it: “On a $200 million SPAC, there’s a $50 million ‘promote’ that is earned at $10 a share if the transaction consummates at $10 a share,” which, again, is always the traditional size of a SPAC.
 “But if that company doesn’t perform and, say, drops in half over a year or 18-month period, then the shares are still worth $25 million.”

-Hartz calls “egregious,” though he and Steckenrider formed their SPAC in exactly the same way rather than structure it differently.
+Hartz calls this “egregious,” though he and Steckenrider formed their SPAC in exactly the same way rather than structure it differently.

 Says Steckrider, “We ultimately decided to go with a plain-vanilla structure [because] as a first-time spec sponsor, we wanted to make sure that the investment community had as as easy as a time as possible understanding our SPAC.
 We do expect to renegotiate these economics when we go and do the [merger] transaction with the partner company,” he adds.